Give a Little. Help a Lot. Be a Part.

 To honor a life of service, impact and health,

-Join Us for the Inaugural Chief Greg Graham Legacy Walk
+Join Us for the 2nd Annual Chief Greg Graham Legacy Walk

 Portions of the proceeds will go to benefit Chief Greg Graham’s passion projects, the Amnesty Program at Beacon Point and the Boys & Girls Club of Marion County.
 Remaining proceeds will become seed funds for the Chief Greg Graham Legacy Foundation, dedicated to the life of service, community impact and the health of the Ocala/Marion County community.